 While addition and subtraction will start off easy, as the year progresses counting forward and backward from 100 will prove to be more challenging.
 You will be able to introduce single and double digit subtraction and addition, greater than/less than, word problems and more.
 Have students contrast and compare the numbers in anyway you can.
 By using the daily number it makes the math lesson practical and fun.

-Leave a comment and share them with us below.
+Leave a comment and share them with us below or on the Really Good Teachers Forums.
 We’d love to hear how 100 days inspire you!